The national flag of France: what you need to know! © French Moments

 2024: The Bastille Day Parade to tie in with the Paris 2024 Olympic Games.

 The traditional 14th of July military parade will not be held on the Champs-Élysées in 2024.
-Exceptionally, it will take place between Vincennes and the Place de la Nation in the East of Paris (11th and 12th arrondissements).
+Exceptionally, it will take place on the Avenue Foch between the Arc de Triomphe and Place Dauphine.

 This route change is due to technical constraints.
 The Place de la Concorde will be occupied by the urban events of the 2024 Paris Olympic Games, which start on July 26th.